Eczema types: Atopic dermatitis diagnosis and treatment

 If wet wrap therapy is right for you, your dermatologist will create an individualized wet wrap routine.

 Trigger management: Atopic dermatitis can make the skin very sensitive and very reactive.
-Things that your skin comes into contact with every day can cause flare-ups.
+Things that your skin touches can cause flare-ups.
 Anything that causes atopic dermatitis to flare is known as a trigger.

 Different people have different triggers.
 If you can find your triggers and avoid them, this can help reduce flare-ups.
 Keep in mind that some people may not be able to find specific triggers.